Sidney Perley

-Sidney Perley (1858–1928) was a lawyer, writer, poet, author, editor, and historian.
+Sidney Perley (1858–1928) was an American lawyer, writer, poet, editor, and historian.

 Biography

 Sidney Perley, son of Humphrey and Eunice Perley, was born in Boxford, Massachusetts on March 6, 1858.

 He acquired his early education within the public schools of his native town and by private study.
 He was educated for the profession of law at Boston University School of Law, graduating with the degree of LL.
 B. in 1886.
 On July 20, 1880, he was admitted to practice in the courts of Boston.
 That following September, he began his professional career in Salem.

 For more than twenty years, Perley was a familiar figure in court and professional circles within Essex County.
 He was known as a capable, conscientious, and successful lawyer – one whose policy was to discourage rather than promote litigation.
 His practice inclined strongly to the civil side of the courts and his clientage were a number of large corporations, both financial and industrial.
 As a lawyer, his methods were careful and methodical, and in his intercourse with clients, mature deliberation always preceded counsel.

 Aside from the exactions of a large practice, Perley found time to indulge his native literary taste in various directions, and as a writer, he was clear, forcible, and versatile – the gamut of his efforts including works on subjects of law, history, genealogy, and poetry.

 Almost since boyhood, he delved into history and genealogy.
 The preface of his History of Boxford bears the date of his twenty-first birthday.
 During the last fifteen years devoting leisure hours to his work, he has searched the Salem records in quest of the original houselots, thoroughfares, and water boundaries.
 He was also interested in ancient court files and records of deeds and/or wills of materials for the ample and accurate genealogies, which are published in the Essex Antiquarian, of which he is editor and one of the founders.
 A quarterly magazine devoted to genealogy, biography, history, and antiquities of Essex County, is now in its twelfth year and the survivor of nearly all publications of the same general character.